Towards Class-Oriented Poisoning Attacks Against Neural Networks: Possible Defenses

 \section{Possible Defenses}

-Since the main objective of this paper is to extend the attack to a per-class basis rather than enhance the adversarial effect against various defensive solutions, in general, we expect the proposed attacks to have similar performance as prior poisoning availability attacks, when evaluated under possible defenses.
+Since the main objective of this paper is to extend the adversarial capability of poisoning availability attack to a per-class basis on deep neural networks, we expect the proposed attacks to have similar performance as prior poisoning availability attacks in general when evaluated under possible defenses.

 Data sanitization is a defensive technique against poisoning attack that works by distinguishing and removing outliers (poisoned data) from the training dataset~\cite{cretu2008casting,rubinstein2009antidote}.
-However, it has been shown that a broad range of data sanitization can be easily compromised or bypassed~\cite{koh2018stronger}.
-Therefore, we can also leverage such techniques for our proposed attack to evade the detection.
-In fact, in most of the recent works on poisoning attacks, data sanitization is no longer considered as a certified defensive strategy~\cite{koh2018stronger,munoz2019poisoning,jagielski2018manipulating,wang1808data}.
+However, it has been shown that a broad range of data sanitization can be easily compromised or bypassed~\cite{DBLP:journals/corr/abs-1811-00741}.
+Therefore, we can also leverage such techniques for our proposed attacks to evade detection.
+In fact, in most recent works on poisoning attacks, data sanitization is no longer considered a certified defensive strategy~\cite{DBLP:journals/corr/abs-1906-07773,jagielski2018manipulating,DBLP:journals/corr/abs-1808-08994}.

-Alternatively, a possible countermeasure is to periodically check the accuracy and/or loss of the learning models~\cite{munoz2017towards,yang2017generative}.
+Alternatively, a possible countermeasure is to periodically check the accuracy and/or loss of the learning models~\cite{munoz2017towards,DBLP:journals/corr/YangWLC17}.
 Although expensive in terms of cost and time, these approaches are intuitively effective based on the fact that poisoning availability attack aims at degrading the accuracy.
-Therefore, the threat models of poisoning availability attacks usually consider the retraining or learning process to be unmonitored, which makes these countermeasures impractical.
-We expect the worst-case performance of our proposed methods against such countermeasures to be consistent with prior poisoning availability attacks~\cite{mei2015using,li2016data,munoz2017towards,mozaffari2014systematic,yang2017generative,munoz2019poisoning}.

-Since the poisoned data are tailored to maliciously influence the training process of a learning model, we suggest exploiting averaged stochastic gradient classifier~\cite{wang1808data} and combinational models, such as bagging~\cite{li2016data}, where the classification results are no longer dependent on a single model, to defend against the attack.
+Since the poisoned data are tailored to influence the learning model's training process maliciously, we suggest exploiting averaged stochastic gradient classifier~\cite{DBLP:journals/corr/abs-1808-08994} and combinational models such as bagging~\cite{li2016data}, where the classification results are no longer dependent on a single model, to defend against the poisoning attack.
 However, the overhead for deploying multiple classifiers should also be carefully considered.